ychubachi/bibliography/README.md

 # My bibliography

-## Use this bibliography as git submodule.
+## Using this bibliography as git submodule

 In your repository,